 With the Hulu and Hulu no ad plans you can only watch two streams at a time.
 You can install the app and sign in on as many of your devices as you want, but you can only use two at the same time.

-With the Hulu Live TV plan, you can watch on two devices at the same time.
+With the Hulu Live TV plan, you can watch on two devices at the same time as well.
 If you need to add more streams you can upgrade to the unlimited Screens option for Live TV.
-This gives you unlimited streaming on your home network and three mobile streams.
+This gives you unlimited streaming on your home network and three mobile devices outside of your home network.
 This is a $9.99 a month option.